Fact Sheet Article View

 DESCRIPTION: This asset provides for a navigation channel 6 feet deep, 100 feet wide from the Federally improved channel in Great South Bay, opposite Patchogue, to the south end of Shinnecock Canal.
-The lengthy 33.6 mile project traverses the inland waters through the Great South Bay, the Bellport Bay, the Narrow Bay, the Moriches Bay, the Quantuck Bay and the Shinnecock Bay.
+The lengthy 33.6 mile project traverses the inland waters through Great South Bay, Bellport Bay, Narrow Bay, Moriches Bay, Quantuck Bay and Shinnecock Bay.

 AUTHORIZATION: The Rivers and Harbors Act of August 26, 1937.

-COMMERCE: Although it does not have any commercial navigation transiting this asset, the channel supports three United States Coast Guard Stations that utilize this waterway for Search and Rescue Missions.
-This 33.6 mile long recreational waterway also is the primary access between 5 bays as well as dozens of coves, rivers and creeks that lead inland.
-Thousands of users utilize the Intra-coastal Waterway for a safe sheltered route along the Atlantic Ocean with access to 3 of the 6 coastal inlets on the south shore of Long Island.
+COMMERCE: The channel supports three United States Coast Guard (USCG) Stations that utilize this waterway for Search and Rescue Missions.
+This 33.6 mile long recreational waterway also is the primary access between six bays as well as dozens of coves, rivers and creeks that lead inland.
+Thousands of users utilize the Intra-coastal Waterway for a safe sheltered route through the bays rather than along the Atlantic Ocean with access to three of the six coastal inlets on the south shore of Long Island.

-STATUS: During FY2023, funding will provide for commonly performed Operations & Maintenance (O&M) work including close out of FY22 contract; monitoring of the channel shoaling conditions, coordination with the US Coast Guard and other users and stakeholders; and completing Plans and Specs and awarding a maintenance dredging contract.
-Production of an annual hydrographic condition survey, and publication of the Controlling Depth Report on the District’s website (https://www.nan.usace.army.mil/Missions/Navigation/Controlling-Depth-Reports/) is also scheduled for fiscal year 2023.
+STATUS: During FY2025, funds will provide for commonly performed Operations & Maintenance (O&M) work including solicitation and award of a maintenance dredging contract that will be performed during Fall 2025.
+During FY2025, commonly performed O&M work also includes fiscal closeout of the FY2024 dredging contract and coordination with USCG, waterway users and stakeholders; and production of an annual hydrographic condition survey, and publication of the Controlling Depth Report on the District’s website.

 Asset / Project Manager